C242-PS086-MediSight/CC/README.md

 ### **3. Cloud Architecture**

-The **cloud architecture** includes the design of user requests while interacting with the application, detailing how requests are processed and services are interconnected.
+The **`cloud architecture`** includes the design of user requests while interacting with the application, detailing how requests are processed and services are interconnected.

 ### **4. Calculation GCP**

-The **calculation for GCP** includes all resources used in the implementation of Google Cloud Platform, such as databases, storage, and other services required for the application
+The **`calculation for GCP`** includes all resources used in the implementation of Google Cloud Platform, such as databases, storage, and other services required for the application

+### **5. Endpoint Documentation**

+The **`Endpoint documentation`** contains detailed information about the API endpoints, including their purpose, HTTP methods, request parameters, response formats, and example usage.